Q. Should I see a doctor before starting physical therapy?

 Q. Does my insurance cover physical therapy?

-A. Most plans have some allowance for physical therapy.
+A. Most policies have some allowance for physical therapy.
 Some place limitations on the number of sessions they will pay for while others do not.
-It is best to check with your benefits plan administrator (if you obtain your health insurance through your work), your broker or your insurance company’s customer service department.
-We can also contact your insurance company on your behalf if you would like to determine which services are covered and to what level.
+We highly recommend that you check with your benefits plan administrator (if you obtain your health insurance through your work), or your insurance company’s customer service department.
+Policies can vary in what they cover, however, even within a particular carrier.
+Specifically, you will want to confirm the number of visits you are allowed per year, if you need a referral to be seen, and whether you need prior authorization for physical therapy.
+You may want to check your policy, or have us do it for you, to ensure you understand what is covered prior to beginning physical therapy.

 Q. How do I know if you will accept my insurance?